faustlarsen/Suggester/README.md

 ## Description

 This quiz consists of 5 questions with an option to chose from 3 different answers.
-Based on the combinations of the answers it will result with a suggestion which language one should lear first.
+Based on the combinations of the answers it will result with a suggestion which language one should learn first.

 ## Setup/Installation Requirements